opixelum/brain-disk-gitbook/docs/data-science/big-data.md

 data was duplicated, and it was hard to keep data consistent.

 Nowadays, we prefer to centralize data, in order to have a single source of truth.
-Note that this is just a concept: in reality, data is still duplicated, even distributed, but it's managed by a single system within the organization.
+Note that this is just a concept: in reality, data is still duplicated (but for a good reason), even distributed, but it's managed by a single system within the organization.